Kokyuho/django-rest-api-images/readme.md

 elif res == '60':
     accepted_list = ('B01', 'B02', 'B03', 'B04', 'B05', 'B06', 'B07', 'B8A', 'B09', 'B11', 'B12')
 ```
-Note: Error handling and input checks were not implemented for simplicity in this example.

 3) Run the job with '/job-run/pk' where pk = primary key of the job.
 The server will start rendering the image combinations given in the lists (i=0, i=1,...) and will return the JSON object with status Done and Output the list of the output images locations.